lanl/dsi/docs/examples_dev.rst

       }
    }

-Based on this, if we edit ``examples/data/example_schema.json`` by adding a foreign key in 'physics' pointing to 'specification' in 'math':
+Based on this, we can update ``examples/data/example_schema.json`` by adding a foreign key in 'math' pointing to 'n' in 'physics':

 .. code-block:: json